Peronne / Mont St Quentin, France

 Location of Enemy Troops (at the start of the battle): The enemy occupied Gottlieb trench on the summit, and ‘Brasso’ redoubt on the slopes to the west.
 Mont St Quentin was the dominating feature on the whole German Line and Ludendorf had sent the 2nd Prussian Guards Division to hold the hill “to the death”.

 Location or direction of approach of Australian troops (at the start of the battle): 3rd Division had secured the Bouchavesnes spur and village north of the Canal du Nord on 31 August.
 On the night of 31 August 1918, 2 Div troops crossed the Somme using captured German bridging equipment and following an artillery barrage that commenced at 05:00, attacked Mont St Quentin from the north west.
 5 Div were tasked with the capture of Peronne to the south.

-Battlefield landmarks Gottlieb trench was on the summit, and ‘Brasso’ redoubt on the approach, and the village of St Quentin to the north east.
-The 3rd Division had secured the open flank.
+Battlefield landmarks Gottlieb trench was on the summit, and ‘Brasso’ redoubt on the approach.
+The 3rd Division had secured the open northern flank.
 The 5th Bde used bridging equipment to cross the Canal du Nord.